arithmetric/lambda-stash/README.md

 Balancer (ELB version 2) logs and normalizes it in key-value objects.

 Raw ELB log files in S3 should be processed with `parseSpaces` before using this format handler.

 **Inputs**:

+- `config.data` should be an array (one item per log record) of arrays (one item per record field).

+- `config.dateField` (optional) is the key name in the output that should contain the log's date time value.

+**Outputs**:

+- `config.data` is transformed to an array of objects with log data.

+### formatS3Access

+Processes parsed data from AWS Simple Storage Service (S3) access logs and normalizes it in key-value objects.

+Raw S3 log files should be processed with `parseSpaces` before using this format handler.

+**Inputs**: